rfigge24/VLM-enhanced-HOI-recognition/README.md

 ![alt text](assets/model_diagram.png)

 # Reproduction instructions:
 Clone this repository to a folder of your choice.
 Add the hico_20150920 folder that can be downloaded from [the HICO website](https://websites.umich.edu/~ywchao/hico/) to the same folder as this repo is in.
+While this website is currently not available the dataset can still be downloaded from their [google drive link](https://drive.google.com/uc?export=download&id=1SSWJZaczRNYeUSEkIzJb019YaVUagt3J) directly.

 This should result in the following directory structure:
 ```